 I worry about the effect this may have long term.
 Honestly, I probably worry about it too much.
 My greatest fear is that I will slowly alienate my children as they grow.
-I would hate there to be a point where they no longer seek me out for help or guidance.
+I would hate there to be a point where they no longer seek help or guidance.
 I don’t want to be that dad….the dad they hide from, avoid, and keep things from.
 Perhaps you have had similar thoughts and concerns as well.
 But wait, there is good news…

 Yesterday…in the midst of my obsessive worry, I heard a great line from Father Richard Rohr during an interview:

-“You don’t have to be a perfect dad, you just have to be a good enough dad.”
+“You don’t have to be a perfect dad; you just have to be a good enough dad.”

 Hearing this was music to my ears as it was one of those magical moments where life moved in and reminded me that parenting is not a game of perfect.
 It is a game of experience with trial and error.
 It is a game where showing up and being present every day is far more important than the impact of an occasional argument.